anki-code/xonsh-cheatsheet/README.md

 ### Xonsh is slower!
 Why xonsh?

-Significant much more time you spending on Googling and debugging the bash-based solutions as well as significant much more time takes the payload work after running a command.
+Significant much more time you spending on Googling and debugging the sh-based solutions as well as significant much more time takes the payload work after running a command.
 Yeah, xonsh is a bit slower but you will not notice that in real life tasks :)

 ### My fancy prompt in other shell is super duper!
 Why xonsh?